-Sometimes the substances in nature change in the chemical state due to pressure, heat as well as the contract of other substances, this change are known as the chemical reaction.
-For example, when a piece of iron (Fe) deep into a concentrated sulfuric acid solution, the iron resolves in the acid and changes into iron(II) sulfate (FeSO4) and hydrogen (H2) gas.
+Sometimes the substances in nature change in the chemical state due to pressure, heat as well as the contract of other substances, this change is known as the chemical reaction.
+For example, when a piece of iron (Fe) is deep into a concentrated sulfuric acid solution, the iron resolves in the acid and changes into iron(II) sulfate (FeSO4) and hydrogen (H2) gas.
 The chemical reaction is-

 Fe + H2SO4 = FeSO4 + H2

 Now, as we learn about chemical reactions, we can discuss the types of chemical reactions.
 The chemical changes can be classified in different ways.
 The classification could be as follow-

 Based on the direction of the reaction

 According to the direction, chemical reactions are of two types-